skyeoh06/assign3-insta-blog/README.md

 6. The User wwith /without register account, can view the details of selected Insta-Blog.

 ## **Wireframes**
-The wireframes was created with the use of AdobeXD and it can be view [here].
+The wireframes was created with the use of AdobeXD and it can be view [here](https://github.com/skyeoh06/assign3-insta-blog/blob/master/document/assign3-insta-blog.pdf).

 ## **Features**
 ## **Index/Home Page**